nevakee716/cwNetwork/help/Help_cpm.md

 ## Installation offline

 * unzip the zip file
+* Put the contenant of Evolve in Casewise\Evolve
 * Put the contenant of src in Casewise\Evolve\Site\bin\webDesigner\custom\Marketplace\libs\LAYOUT_or_Specific_NAME\src
 * Put the contenant of external in Casewise\Evolve\Site\bin\webDesigner\js\external
 * Put the contenant of modules in Casewise\Evolve\Site\bin\webDesigner\libs\modules